ShereenHeshamLotfy/Olist-ECommerce-Insights-End-to-End-Data-Analysis/README.md

 - Review distribution

 **Questions Answered:**
+- How many reviews were submitted?
+- What is the sentiment distribution?
+- What is the average customer rating?
+- Which orders get the highest or lowest ratings?
-- How does delivery performance influence reviews?
+- How does customer satisfaction change over time?
+- How do delivered orders contribute to ratings?
+- What is the NPS score?
+(Customer loyalty)
-- What percentage of customers are satisfied?
+- What are the exact details of each review?

 **Recommendations:**
 - Address recurring issues highlighted in negative reviews.